Links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Razer Kraken V3?

 If you don’t have $100 to spend on a gaming headset but you still want the comfort and aesthetic of a Razer headset, the Razer Kraken X is a great option.
 It doesn’t have LEDs but it does have surround sound and controls on headset at half the price of the Kraken V3.
 If you have a bit more money but still don’t want to spend $100 USD, the Razer Kraken V3 X is a good hybrid between the Kraken V3 and the Kraken X, with 40mm drivers, LEDs, and surround sound.
+Want to kick it up a notch?
+Check out the Razer Kraken V3 HyperSense, which adds haptic feedback to your gaming experience.
+It’s like the Corsair HS60 Haptic, but flashier.

 Those who want a wireless option for a similar price look into the SteelSeries Arctis 1 Wireless.
 This pick has great sound and an RF dongle for low latency wireless gaming, although it doesn’t have surround sound.
+If you want an amazing wireless headset with the best battery life possible, the HyperX Cloud Alpha Wireless has a genuinely mind-blowing battery life of about 327 hours.
+As an added bonus, it also sounds good, especially if you like bass.